Ned Blackhawk

-Ned Blackhawk (b. ca. 1970) is a Te-Moak tribe, Western Shoshone American historian currently on the faculty of Yale University.
+Ned Blackhawk (b. ca. 1971) is an enrolled member of the Te-Moak tribe of the Western Shoshone and a historian currently on the faculty of Yale University.
 In 2007 he received the Frederick Jackson Turner Award for his first major book, Violence Over the Land: Indians and Empire in the Early American West (2006) which also received the Robert M. Utley Prize in 2007.

 Life

-Blackhawk grew up as an "urban Indian" in Detroit, Michigan.
-He is of the Te-Moak Tribe of Western Shoshone Indians of Nevada.
-He graduated from McGill University in 1992.
+Blackhawk is of the Te-Moak Tribe of Western Shoshone Indians of Nevada, but grew up as an "urban Indian" in Detroit, Michigan.
+He attended the University of Detroit Jesuit High School, graduating in 1989, and then McGill University, graduating in 1992.
 He earned his Ph.D. in history in 1999 from the University of Washington.

 He first taught American Indian Studies at the University of Wisconsin–Madison where he was on the faculty from 1999 to 2009.